 This can be easier said than done, of course.
 The rush of the late-December holidays typically bring a slowdown, but if you’re in coaching or consulting early January is often incredibly busy.

 Everyone’s got that New Year, New You buzz and can’t wait to launch new projects and tackle new goals.
 With all that new business flowing in, it can be tough to carve out time for planning and goal-setting.

 But try.
 Try hard, lovelies.

-Because if you dive into February without a clear vision for the rest of the year, you’ll always feel behind the ball.
+Because if you dive into January (or February) without a clear vision for the rest of the year, you’ll always feel behind the ball.
 And you’ll certainly never find ways to increase revenue!

 If you’re not sure how to get started preparing your business for the new year, here are 5 key steps to take.